SitemapKlarity storyJoin usMedicationServiceAbout us

 2. Evaluate sleep quality: Consider a sleep study if you suspect a sleep disorder is contributing to your fatigue.

-3. Request additional testing: Ask your provider about checking for thyroid issues, anemia, vitamin deficiencies, and other conditions that might contribute to fatigue.
+3. Request additional testing: Ask your provider about checking for thyroid issues, anemia, and vitamin deficiencies.

 4. Review medication timing and dosage: Sometimes splitting doses or adjusting timing can impact effectiveness.